logicmagix/XTide86/README.md

 An ultra-efficient Neovim based IDE for Python and C/C++ prototyping.

 ## Coming Soon!
-Functionality to yank text from any buffer (IPython, TermiC, Terminal) and append to file editor for easy notes.
+- Functionality to yank text from any buffer (IPython, TermiC, Terminal) and append to file editor for easy notes.
+- Opening second file in right tmux buffer if session is detached with a loaded file in the left (default).

 ## Flags
 # Enable full color support (truecolor, terminal themes, etc.)